An Enduring Relationship with the American Driver

 Marathon acquired the Garyville refinery in Louisiana.

-Marathon resisted a hostile takeover attempt by Mobil Oil Corporation and negotiation the sale of the company to U.S. Steel Corporation.
+Marathon resisted a hostile takeover attempt by Mobil Oil Corporation and negotiated the sale of the company to U.S. Steel Corporation.

 The corporate headquarters for Marathon Oil Company moved to Houston, Texas.